26th May 2:30pm Art Exhibition Launch

 followed by

-The City of Ballarat, Wadawurrung Traditional Owners, BADAC and CAFS will commemorate the National Day of Healing (Sorry Day) and Reconciliation Week 2025 with a powerful photographic exhibition as guided by Ballarat Elder Uncle Murray Harrison and Stolen Generations survivors.
+The City of Ballarat, Wadawurrung Traditional Owners, BADAC and CAFS commemorated the National Day of Healing (Sorry Day) and Reconciliation Week 2025 with a powerful photographic exhibition as guided by Ballarat Elder Uncle Murray Harrison and Stolen Generations survivors.

 The selection of the Taken photographs on exhibition features local and national Stolen Generations victims from across Australia.
 This photo book can be loaned from Ballarat and Central Highlands libraries with library membership.